Martian Moons eXploration: Overview

-The spacecraft will enter orbit around Mars, then transfer to Phobos, and land once or twice and gather sand-like regolith particles using a simple pneumatic system.
-The lander mission aims to retrieve a minimum 10 g of samples.
-The spacecraft will then take off from Phobos and make several flybys of the smaller moon Deimos before sending the Return Module back to Earth, arriving in 2031.
+The spacecraft will enter orbit around Mars before transferring to Phobos, where it will land once or twice and collect regolith samples using a pneumatic sampling system.
+The mission is designed to return at least 10 g of material from the moon's surface.
+After departing Phobos, the spacecraft will conduct several flybys of Deimos before releasing a return capsule for Earth, with sample return planned for 2031.

-The total launch mass is 4000 kg including 1900 kg of propellant.
-The mission architecture uses three modules: Propulsion module (1800 kg), Exploration module (150 kg) and the Return module (1050 kg).
-With the mass of Deimos and Phobos being too small to capture a satellite, it is not possible to orbit the Martian moons in the usual sense.
-However, orbits of a special kind, referred to as quasi-satellite orbits (QSO), can be sufficiently stable to allow many months of operations in the vicinity of the moon.
+The spacecraft has a total launch mass of approximately 4000 kg, including about 1900 kg of propellant.
+The spacecraft consists of three major elements: a 1800 kg propulsion module, a 150 kg exploration module, and a 1050 kg return module.

+Because Phobos and Deimos have insufficient mass to support conventional satellite orbits, MMX will operate in quasi-satellite orbits (QSOs), a class of trajectories that can remain stable for extended periods while staying in close proximity to the moons.

-The mission leader is Yasuhiro Kawakatsu.
+The mission is led by Yasuhiro Kawakatsu.

 International collaboration

+MMX is led by JAXA, with participation from NASA, France's CNES, Germany's DLR, and the European Space Agency (ESA), who are providing scientific instruments.

-NASA, DLR, and CNES are also participating in the project, and will provide scientific instruments.
-NASA will contribute a neutron and gamma-ray spectrometer called MEGANE (an acronym for Mars-moon Exploration with GAmma rays and NEutrons, which also means "eyeglasses" in Japanese), CNES the Near IR Spectrometer (NIRS4/MacrOmega).
+NASA will contribute a neutron and gamma-ray spectrometer called MEGANE (an acronym for Mars-moon Exploration with GAmma rays and NEutrons, which also means "eyeglasses" in Japanese).
+CNES will provide the Near IR Spectrometer (NIRS4/MacrOmega).
 CNES is also contributing expertise in flight dynamics to plan the mission's orbiting and landing manoeuvres.

 Development and testing of key components, including the sampler, is ongoing.
 As of December 2023, MMX is scheduled to be launched in 2026, and will return to Earth five years later in 2031.

 ESA will provide deep space communication equipment: a transponder and power amplifier, and will provide ground station support from the Estrack network.

 The sample-return capsule will land in Australia.